appium/appium/packages/appium/docs/en/ecosystem/build-drivers.md

 appium driver install --source=local /path/to/your/driver/dev/dir
 ```

+### Refreshing your driver during development

+When the Appium server starts, it loads your driver into memory.
+Changes to your driver code will
+not take effect until the next time the Appium server starts.
+Simply starting a new session is not
+sufficient to cause your driver's code to be reloaded.

+However, you can set the `APPIUM_RELOAD_EXTENSIONS` environment variable to `1` to request that
+Appium clear its module cache and reload extensions whenever a new session is requested.
+This may
+obviate the need to restart the server when you make code changes to your driver.

 ## Standard driver implementation ideas

 These are things you will probably find yourself wanting to do when creating a driver.